What Is Perjeta® (pertuzumab)?

 - Damage to the nerves in the hands and/or feet (peripheral neuropathy), which may cause tingling, numbness, or pain

 These are not all the possible side effects of pertuzumab.
-Patients should talk to their doctor about what to expect with treatment with pertuzumab.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with pertuzumab.